adamwett-parks/obsidian/wett/docs/sop/Code Review SOP.md

-## Accessing via Github
+## Creating a code review

-1. Click the `Files Changed` tab
+Click the `Files Changed` tab

 ![[Pasted image 20250828070010.png]]

-2. Adjust your settings
+Adjust your settings

 ![[Pasted image 20250828070436.png]]

-3. You may switch back to the classic page if you prefer / if there are too many comments
+You may switch back to the classic page if you prefer / if there are too many comments

 ## Comments
 *The word "comments" in this SOP refers to comments left on a PR via GitHub, unless further specified*